Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this guide.

 As spring turned into summer Kitty hung around us whenever we were out side, along with her large kitten.
 He wouldn't have anything to do with us.
 As midsummer came, I was sitting on the side porch after dinner enjoying the evening just before sunset.
 Kitty would join me, but this time it took her a little longer to come around the corner of the house.
 And she finally did, I thought - here we go again.
 Eight little fuss balls and one big one followed her.
 I laughed and said, "Kitty you have to stop."

 Again, when the time came the sign went back up, and we started giving kittens away.
 When there was only Kitty and three of her small kittens, and one big one left.
 A very nice couple came by and they said that they would take all of them, including Kitty.
 They had a dairy farm out side of town.
 What a perfect place for Kitty and her kittens, I thought.
 I didn't want to give Kitty away, but I had a very sick cat in the house.
-(More on that in a min.)
-And with winter just around the corner I didn't want any cats outside.
-So we gathered all the kittens and Kitty for the couple to take to their farm, except for the big one. he was no where to be found.

 As summer turned into fall, I sat on the bottom step of the side porch, I started to talk to the big kitten.
 I started by just sticking my foot out and wiggling it to see if he would come to it.
 We became friends. when I went outside to feed him or do yard work, all I had to do was stick my foot out, and he would come and rub on it.
 I put the sign back out, but nobody wanted him.
 So I had to make a decision.
 Winter was coming, and I don't believe in leaving pets outside in the winter.
 Inside the house, I already had a 19 year old cat named Petie who was diabetic and required shots twice a day.
 Should I bring the new cat in?
 Or give Petie the peace he need in his last days.